 © Copyright – Virginia Iversen / Aura Wellness Center – Publications Division

-See our testimonials to find out what our graduates have to say about teaching yoga students and our selection of hatha yoga instructor certification courses.
+See our testimonials to find out what our graduates have to say about teaching yoga students and our selection of Yoga instructor certification programs.